 Tip: Consider prepaying interest or asking to be charged interest in advance.

 Need to update that car?
-You are eligible for an immediate 100% tax deduction for the first $5000 of a new car (brand new and second hand vehicles).
-The balance of the cost is eligible for an accelerated depreciation deduction of a flat 15% for the first year and a flat 30% each year after.
+You are eligible for an immediate 100 percent tax deduction for the first $5000 of a new car (brand new and second hand vehicles).
+The balance of the cost is eligible for an accelerated depreciation deduction of a flat 15 percent for the first year and a flat 30 percent each year after.
 Ensure all cars have a current and up-to-date logbook detailing business-related car travel for a consistent 12 weeks during the financial year to substantiate the business percent usage.

 Tip: Logbooks are only valid for five years.
 The five-year period starts on the later of the due date for lodging the tax return and the start of the logbook date.